telekom/netplanner/README.md

   valid subcommands

   {configure}      sub-command help
-    configure      Configure Network Adapters flawlessly with the knowledge of mimir.
+    configure      Configure Network Adapters flawlessly with the knowledge of mimir the netplanner.
 ```

 ## Have a look at the examples dir